Bigyozo/NetEaseMusicPlayer/README.md

 #### By Pulling image

-1. Pull the docker image of this project.(Currently this image only supports ARM servers)
+1. Pull the docker image of this project.
 2. Run docker container (API_IP: IP of NeteaseCloudMusicApi , API_PORT: port of NeteaseCloudMusicApi, PORT: port of this project).

 ```shell